digama0/mizar-rs/README.md

 *Note: Currently we are making no attempt to make these expressions re-parsable by Mizar.
 They are intended purely for presentation purposes.*

+## Future directions

+Right now this project contains the checker and analyzer parts of the Mizar system, but with a bit more work the parser too can be incorporated and then this will be a fully fledged potential `mizf` replacement.
+Besides this, a major component that has not yet been started is proof export; this will require a bit of design work but should help to address the soundness issues in the current architecture.

+## License

+This project is based on the [Mizar system](https://github.com/MizarProject/system), and is distributed under the terms of the GPLv3 license.
+See [LICENSE](LICENSE) for more information.

+## Contributing

+Contributions are most welcome.
+Please post issues for any bugs you find or submit PRs for improvements.
+I (@digama0) hope that this tool and its open development process can improve the state of Mizar tooling for everyone.